"Beautiful tone, beautiful heart." - Dr. Shinichi Suzuki

 Suzuki Method Lessons

 Dr. Shinichi Suzuki's world-famous method has revolutionized the way children learn to play the violin.
 Also known as, "The Mother Tongue Method," Dr. Suzuki recognized a distinct connection between learning language and music.
 Emphasizing encouragement, positive correction, persistence, and intensive involvement of parents, teachers, and their peers, the Suzuki Method delivers a solid musical foundation while acting as a tool for children to develop good character.
 Dr. Suzuki's method is accompanied by a series of ten books which build the student's technique and repertoire.
 Each piece builds upon information learned from that of the previous.
 Suzuki teachers encourage mastery by routinely reviewing old pieces and simultaneously building upon them by introducing the techniques needed for playing newer and more difficult pieces.
 Ariana trained at The Hartt School's renowned Suzuki long-term training program.
 There, she trained with some of the world's most famous Suzuki pedagogues, Teri Einfeldt and Ed Kreitman and she is certified to teach the entire Suzuki repertoire (PreTwinkle through Book 8).

 Traditional is not a formal method, like Kaleidoscopes or Suzuki.
 Rather, lessons are tailored to match each student's needs and goals.
-Learning independently or with parental guidance as needed, this method is best for students who have already begun their violin studies, who can read music already, and are ages 9+.
+Learning independently or with light parental guidance as needed, this method is best for students who have already begun their violin studies, who can read music already, and are ages 9+.
 Traditional students are welcome to audition for the studio.
 To get started, click below.